-Here in Colorado this time of year, afternoon thundershowers are prevalent, invariably followed by a stunning rainbow.
-So, yesterday when I saw yet one more, I was reminded of the wonderful song “Rainbow Connection,” written by the award winning songwriters Paul Williams and Kenneth Ascher.
+In Colorado this time of year, afternoon thundershowers are prevalent, invariably followed by a stunning rainbow.
+So, the other day when I saw yet one more, I was reminded of the wonderful song “Rainbow Connection,” written by the award winning songwriters Paul Williams and Kenneth Ascher.

-Many people know, of course, that the song originally was performed by muppet Kermit the Frog (voiced by the late, great Jim Henson) in the 1979 hit The Muppet Movie (if you haven’t seen that movie, it’s another one of those “Not to be missed” things to put on your list).
+Originally performed by muppet Kermit the Frog (voiced by the late, great Jim Henson), It debuted in the 1979 hit The Muppet Movie (if you haven’t seen that movie, it’s another one of those “Not to be missed” things to put on your list).

 Williams and Ascher, both in the Songwriters Hall of Fame, earned Oscar nominations for the movie’s score and this terrific song, which often has been compared with “Over The Rainbow” in The Wizard of Oz exactly 40 years earlier.
 Both songs are beautiful, make up the opening scene of their respective movies, and reflect each singer's urge to find something more in life.